d-a-t/cs1302-hw06/README.md

 1. Stage and commit all changes.

-1. Create two additional `Function<Email, String>` objects to further test your `printlnMappedMatches` method on the same array with the same predicate.
-In other words, you can provide different ways to print out the emails.
-   Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

 1. Make sure your code passes the `check1302` style audit then stage and commit all changes.

 1. When you are convinced that everything is working properly, merge your `method2` branch into `main` as you did